Parking Structure Profile's

 Parking Structure

-CRS repaired delaminated concrete surfaces of parking deck, supporting precast tees, concrete beams and removed and replaced the existing expansion joints.
-If you would like to learn more about this project click the link here:
+CRS repaired delaminated concrete surfaces of the parking deck, supporting precast tees, and concrete beams, and removed and replaced the existing expansion joints.
+If you would like to learn more about this project, click the link:

 First American

-Problem: The entrance and exit ramp to the upper level of the parking structure had settled several inches, causing a pedestrian, traffic, and water intrusion problem for the owners.
-If you would like to learn more about this project click the link here:
+The entrance and exit ramp to the upper level of the parking structure had settled several inches, causing pedestrian, traffic, and water intrusion problems for the owners.
+If you would like to learn more about this project, click the link here:

 Oakbrook Building Parking Terrace

-The structure had problems with deteriorating concrete on the top-level parking areas, on the stairs and on a column.
-If you would like to learn more about this project click the link here:
+The structure had problems with deteriorating concrete in the top-level parking areas, on the stairs, and on a column.
+If you would like to learn more about this project, click the link here:

 Post Tension Cable Repairs

-Post Tension Cables are stressed at approximately 30,000 lbs. or about one (1) inch of elongation per 10 feet.
-If you would like to learn more about this project click the link here:
+Post-tension cables are stressed at approximately 30,000, or about one inch of elongation per 10 feet.
+If you like to learn more about this project, click the link here:

 Union Park Complex

-The Union Park Complex restoration project was completed in multiple phases over a 3 year period which included replacement of expansion joints, repairs to post tension cables, installing a traffic bearing membrane to approx.150,000 sq. ft. of concrete surface at UP5 and UP6.
-If you would like to learn more about this project click the link here:
+The Union Park Complex restoration project was completed in multiple phases a three-year period, which included the replacement of expansion joints, repairs to post-tension cables, and the installation of a traffic-bearing membrane to approximately 150,000 sq. ft. of concrete surface at UP5 and UP6.
+If you would like to learn more about this project, click the link here: